Sales presentation: Beginning statement

 Usually the first sentence of a sales pitch is supposed to be either an attention-grabbing statement or a positive statement introducing the best information about the provider of goods or service.
 A method is usually selected depending on available attention span from the prospective client.

 There are certain groups with a lower attention span (for example children) for whom a sales pitch must capture their attention within the first few seconds to be effective.
 Frequently used methods for this are beginning a talk with a surprising or even shocking statement which the targets then stay to see the conclusion of.

 Normally people with children, shopkeepers, and people in a hurry are not able to give much attention especially if the explanation is not immediately intriguing or it is in broken English.
 Sellers of low-value, fast-moving consumer goods (FMCG) are usually known to deploy the first method.

 In the second strategy, 'positive statement begins' is adopted in solution selling usually in direct selling to corporate and or high value and or capital goods selling.
 Here, the purpose of the positive statement is to emphasize a particular positive aspect of a provider to brand it according to seller's situational need.

 Slides

+History

 Prior to 1980s the visuals (transparencies and slides for the slide projector) were used for at least two decades.
 Arrival of the personal computers greatly simplified flipping of the slides and the use of multimedia elements thus creating the "widespread addiction to slideware".
 By late 1980s Microsoft Powerpoint displaced the original market leader, Harvard Graphics, as a tool of choice for preparing and displaying the slides.

 A presentation slide deck is sometimes called a pitch deck.

+Pitch deck

+A pitch deck is a slide show and oral presentation that is meant to trigger discussion and interest potential investors in reading the written presentation.
+The content of the presentation is usually limited to the executive summary and a few key graphs showing financial trends and key decision-making benchmarks.
+If a new product is being proposed and time permits, a demonstration of the product may be included.